 Before each game of the Magic/Raptors series, we are going to get the perspective of someone from the North.

 Thanks again to Dylan for chatting with us.
-Be sure to visit Raptors HQ for some great content about the Magic’s opponent, including a story on Kawhi Leonard’s two-way mastery driving the Raptors’ breakout.
+Be sure to visit Raptors HQ for some great content about the Magic’s opponent, including a story on Kawhi Leonard and Marc Gasol being the dads the Raptors have been searching for.